alex-laycalvert/flashcards.nvim/README.md

 ## Flashcards

 To start going through your flashcards, enter the command `:Flashcards`.
-This will open a new window with the first flash card term.

-To flip a flashcard, hit `f` or enter the command `:FlipFlashcard`.
-To go to the next flash card, hit `n` or enter the command `:NextFlashcard`.
-To quit, hit `q`.

-Flashcards are stored as `json` in your `flashcards_dir`.
+This will browse all available subjects in your `flashcards_dir` which are stored as `json` files.

+To go through your flashcards, see `mappings` below.

-Currently, to make flashcards you need to create a single `json` file in your `flashcards_dir`.
+Currently, to make flashcards you need to create a `json` file in your `flashcards_dir` with the name of your subject.
 The file should be a `json` array of objects with the properties `term` and `def` for term and definition  respectively.

 Example: